virtual/til/README.md

-# Contentful JavaScript boilerplate project
+# Today I Learned

-Boilerplate project for getting started using JavaScript with Contentful
+A project for pulling latest posts using Contentful

 ## Prerequisites